nodejs/build/doc/jenkins-guide.md

 ### Running playbooks

-Before running playbooks, ensure that you have the [secrets repo][secrets repo] properly cloned and found by Ansible, [as described in the README](../ansible/README.md).
+Before running playbooks, ensure that you have the [secrets repo][secrets repo] properly cloned and found by Ansible, as described in the [ansible guide](./ansible.md).
 If the machine secret is not available, you can always get it from the machine's Jenkins configuration page.